TobiasPleyer/4Clojure/README.md

-# About
+# 4Clojure Koans Solutions

-This repository holds my solutions to the [4Clojure Clojure Koans](http://www.4clojure.com/problems).
+This repository holds my solutions for the [4Clojure Koans](http://www.4clojure.com/problems).

 The problems are solved top to bottom, not in the order of the problem numbers.